vCloud Director 9.0 for Service Providers | 28 September 2017 | Release Build 6679579 (installer build 6681978)

 vCloud Director does not always receive the latest information on CPU and memory usage from vCenter 6.5.
 This can lead to problems when creating Provider VDCs, especially those backed by a cluster that was added or updated after the vCenter server was registered with vCloud Director.
 It can also prevent the creation of an organization VDC when the backing Provider VDC appears to have no more resources, and can prevent the deployment of VMs in a Pay-As-You-Go VDC because capacity is incorrectly reported as being over the allocated limit.
 Deployment of a VM in an elastic VDC can fail if the vCloud Director placement selects a cluster whose capacity appears to be adequate when it really isn’t.
 Powering-off VMs does not appear to release CPU or memory in the corresponding resource pool.

-Workaround: Use the vCloud Director Web Console to reconnect to the vCenter server.
+Workaround: This issue is resolved in vCenter 6.5 U1D.
+If you cannot apply that update, you can use the vCloud Director Web Console to reconnect to the vCenter server.
 All operations in the VDCs backed by the selected vCenter Server will be halted while vCenter syncs

 - Migration to a PostgreSQL database completes even though cells are active.

 The cell-management-tool dbmigrate subcommand fails to verify that all cells have been stopped before migration begins.
 This can cause the migration to fail, or make a partial migration appear to have succeeded.